 iPhone Not Sending iMessages

-If this is not happening, the problem could be due to your recipient not being available on an iPhone (Switched from iPhone to Android).
+If this is not happening, the problem could be due to the Recipient having recently switched from iPhone to Android Phone.

 If the problem is wide spread and you are unable to send iMessages to most people, this issue could be due to network related problems or temporary glitch in Apple’s iMessage Service.

 1. Check If Apple’s iMessage Service is Down